KotvicCodes/about-me/README.md

 ## what have I done
 I have already made 2 websites, 1 for an metal festival called [Monster of Metal](https://www.monsterofmetal.cz) which is live and second for a local printing office which has not been published yet.
 I have also made plenty of helpful tool for myself and my friends, such as quadratic equation solver which you can find in [Mathemizer repository](https://github.com/KotvicCodes/Mathemizer).

-### Remember, you can always message me if you feel like it!
-Discord: .kotvic